NeneWang/docs/jou-project/corp-visualizer.md

     o   etc.

 Should I have a trick to have the CSV being added in each row?
-- In each row you should try then to grab this data
+- In each row you should try then to grab this data. from rest end point and run the entire operations

 ```sql
 -- Create or replace FL_SET1 table